whitneyburton/portfolios/students/1507/jeff-ruane/20160122-jeff_ruane-m4.markdown

 ### Playing a Part

 * I was voted to Student Advisory Board by my peers this module.
 * I volunteered to be a part of the "buddy" system with a module 1 student, Adam Hundley, this module.
-* Crushing it in general.
+I checked in with him at least weekly, tried to help him with handling the stress of Turing(although he had a pretty good handle on that from the beginning), and helped him with some code when I could.
 * I haven't gotten specific feedback from people, but Meeka sent me a message on January 15, 2016: "I’ve heard from more than one of your fellow classmates that you’ve been a great help to them in this module and that you’re very well respected."

 ## Review